PaloAltoNetworks/gaia/doc/documentation.md

 Type: `boolean`

-If `true` PCFW feature is enabled.
+If `true` then PCFW feature is enabled.

 ##### `annotations`